The 2020 Civil Union Amendment Act, which was gazetted on Thursday (22 October) and comes into immediate effect.

 Let Divorce Attorney Cape Town help

-If you would like to talk to someone in confidence about your marital regime or any aspect of family law, give Simon a call on +27 (0) 86 099 5146 or email firstname.lastname@example.org.
-Simon Dippenaar & Associates Inc. are experts in divorce and family law.
+If you would like to talk to someone in confidence about your marital regime or any aspect of family law, give attorney Simon Dippenaar a call on +27 (0) 86 099 5146 or email firstname.lastname@example.org.
+Simon Dippenaar & Associates Inc. is a lCape Town law firm with expertise in divorce and family law.
 We now offer online consultations.
 We’ll call you back and schedule a meeting at a time that suits you, on the platform of your choosing.

 - Same sex marriage – civil union